-Some parents prefer to take the responsibility for these aspects of this element of education.
-They have the right to withdraw their children from sex education that is part of RSE up until the third term before their 16th birthday, except for those parts included in the statutory National Curriculum (i.e., in science lessons).
-Alternative arrangements will be made in such cases.
+Some parents prefer to take the responsibility for aspects of this element of education.
+They have the right to withdraw their children from sex education that is part of RSE up until the third term before their 16th birthday, except for those parts included in the statutory National Curriculum (i.e. in science lessons).
+We would make alternative arrangements in such cases.
 Parents are encouraged to discuss any concerns with staff at the earliest opportunity.
 Parents are welcome to review any RSE resources the school uses.
 Requests to withdraw a learner from this aspect of the curriculum should be made in writing to the Head Teacher.